johndwells/Minimee/README.md

 		'cache_url'			=> 'http://site.com/cache',

 		/**
+		 * When 'yes', Minimee will attempt to delete caches
+		 * it has determined to have expired.
+		 * Values: 'yes' or 'no'
+		 * Default: no
+		 */
+		'cleanup'		=> 'no',

+		/**
 		 * Turn on or off ALL combining of assets. 'yes' or 'no'.
 		 * Not to be mixed with 'combine_css' or 'combine_js'.
 		 * Values: 'yes' or 'no'